macder/wfv-validation/README.md

 > Input properties are raw unescaped values from `$_POST`<br>
 > For output or database inserts, use `render()` or `transform()` or something to sanitize or escape the strings.<br>

-> WFV adheres to "no-escape-on-input" and will only manipulate data values when it is directed to do so.<br>
+> WFV adheres to a "no-escape-on-input" philosophy.
+Manipulating data without context is not useful.<br>
 > For more info on the subject, read ["Why escape-on-input is a bad idea"](https://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/)